Cryball/Swear-words-filter/README.md

-# Swear-words-filter-En-
+# Swear-words-filter-En

-[En] A filter for recognizing swear words and their various variations.
-When a word is found, replaces it with *.
+A filter using for recognizing swear words and their various variations.
+When a word is found, it replaces all word with *.

-[Ru] Фильтр для распознавания матерных слов и их различных вариаций. При нахождении слова заменяет его на *.